Contested vs. Uncontested Divorce in Arizona: Cost, Time, and Process

 - An uncontested divorce means both spouses agree on every issue.
 A contested divorce means at least one issue needs a judge to decide.

-- Uncontested divorces typically take 90 to 120 days and cost $600 to $1,500.
+- Uncontested divorces typically take 90 to 120 days and can often stay in the hundreds for document and court costs.
 Contested cases take 6 to 18 months and cost $15,000 to $50,000+.

 - Arizona requires a 60-day waiting period for all divorces, starting when your spouse is served.